Caps find a way to force overtime but then fall short in their duel with the Devils

+Capitals center Lars Eller had the puck on his stick for the potential game-winner just moments earlier, but the puck rolled on him and he missed the net.

+“Tonight was not a clean game for us, and I feel like we were chasing,” Coach Peter Laviolette said.
+“A lot of credit to the guys in the third period for continuing to push and stay positive and look for chances and look to create and we end up ... getting a tie, but we had the first look in overtime to put it away and it just didn’t drop.”

-Nic Dowd had cut Washington’s deficit to 3-2 when he flipped the puck up in the air and battled it past Devils goaltender Mackenzie Blackwood with 6:38 left in regulation.
-Conor Sheary got the equalizer with 3:47 to go after Blackwood (27 saves) misplayed the puck directly to Lars Eller, who slipped a nice feed to Sheary with the open net in front of him.
+Nic Dowd cut Washington’s deficit to 3-2 when he flipped the puck up in the air and battled it past Devils goaltender Mackenzie Blackwood with 6:38 left in regulation.
+Conor Sheary got the equalizer with 3:47 to go after Blackwood (27 saves) misplayed the puck directly to Eller, who slipped a nice feed to Sheary with the open net in front of him.

+“I’ll take 20 of those a year if I could,” Sheary said of Blackwood’s giveaway.
+“Kind of a fortunate bounce.”

 New Jersey (13-15-5) grabbed a 3-1 lead 22 seconds into the second period with Hischier’s tip-in of Damon Severson’s shot through traffic.
-The Devils had taken a 2-0 lead by scoring twice in 74 seconds of the first.
-Yegor Sharangovich deposited Jack Hughes’s rebound at 7:15 before Severson struck with a one-timer from the left circle at 8:29.
+The Devils had taken a 2-0 lead by scoring twice in 74 seconds of the first: Yegor Sharangovich deposited Jack Hughes’s rebound at 7:15 before Severson struck with a one-timer from the left circle at 8:29.

+“We gave up so many odd-man rushes trying to keep pucks in or just being on the wrong side of the puck,” Dowd said.
+“I think that just overshadowed our in-zone time a little bit.”

-John Carlson brought the Capitals (20-6-8) within one with a snipe from the right dot with 46.6 seconds left in the first.
+Defenseman John Carlson brought the Capitals (20-6-8) within one with a snipe from the right dot with 46.6 seconds left in the first.
 It was Washington’s first four-on-four goal of the season.

 Samsonov, playing in his third consecutive game, made 33 saves to keep the Capitals within striking distance.